How to Deal with Insurance Adjusters

-Find the Cheapest Homeowners Insurance Quotes in Your Area
+Find Cheap Homeowners Insurance Quotes in Your Area

-However, it's important to remember that the adjuster doesn't advocate for you.
+However, it's important to remember the adjuster doesn't advocate for you.
 The adjuster is paid to calculate the lowest possible compensation on your insurer's behalf.
 You can prepare for the adjuster's inspection by compiling an itemized list of your belongings, understanding your policy's exclusions, keeping meticulous notes of your meeting and using thoughtful language when describing your property loss.

 What to do after an insurance adjuster visits your property

-Have an itemized list of your lost or damaged property
+Keep an itemized list of your lost or damaged property

 Insurers are obligated to replace your items or provide you with a similar replacement.
-So, you can increase the likelihood of getting fully compensated for your loss if you can provide an adjuster with detailed information about your assets.
+So, you can increase the likelihood of getting fully compensated for your loss if you provide an adjuster with detailed information about your assets.

 Keep a log of any meetings with the adjuster

-When you're assigned an insurance adjuster, you should document any interactions in a journal or spreadsheet.
+When you're assigned an insurance adjuster, document your interactions in a journal or spreadsheet.

 Log the date and time of your conversations, along with a brief explanation of what was said.
 If you can, acquire paper or electronic copies of any reports or statements your adjuster makes.
 This will help you stay organized throughout the duration of your case.

-Remain honest about your loss
+Be honest about your loss

 Whether you have to provide an account to your insurance adjuster during their visit or after, you should always be honest.

-If you have to sign any statements, review them to verify that they are true before signing.
-Making untrue statements to the adjuster will adversely affect your claim.
+If you have to sign any statements, review them to verify they are true.
+Making false statements to the adjuster will negatively affect your claim.
 Your homeowners policy prevents you from receiving any compensation if you mislead your adjuster.
 Even worse, you might also face a lawsuit for committing insurance fraud.

 Understand your policy's exclusions